popgengui/agestrucnb/README.md

 		python /home/me/programs/agestructurene/negui.py

-	2. In Windows, from its File Explorer program, if you navigate to the programs main directory, you can double-click on the negui.py file.
+	2. In windows from its File Explorer program, if you navigate the programs main directory, you can double-click on the negui.py file.

 Using the program
 -----------------

-	To run a simulation, calculate Nb or Ne estimates, or plot results, load one of the three interfaces by clicking "New" on the main menu.
+	To run a simulation, calculate Nb or Ne estimates, or plot results, load one load one of the three interfaces by clicking "New" on the main menu.

 	For details about running the different interfaces, see the